Consensys/linea-tracer/docs/Local-test-coverage.md

 ## Produce Jacoco test reports

 Sonarqube server needs a third party test coverage report to display a coverage score.
 This test coverage report is produced by Jacoco plugin.

+### For one report

-To produce once, you can either
+To produce a report, you can either

-- Run unit and/or reference tests tasks locally with
+- Run unit or reference tests tasks locally with

 ```
 GOMEMLIMIT=26GiB ./gradlew :arithmetization:test